godotengine/godot-docs/tutorials/rendering/viewports.rst

 what to do with the resulting texture.

 Another kind of Viewports in Godot are :ref:`Windows <class_Window>`.
 They allow their content to be projected onto a window.
 While the Root Viewport is a Window, they are less flexible.
-If you want to use the texture of a Viewport you will be working with :ref:`SubViewports <class_SubViewport>` most of the time.
+If you want to use the texture of a Viewport, you'll be working with :ref:`SubViewports <class_SubViewport>` most of the time.

 Input
 -----